paulschoppel/Coderunner-C-Prototypes/README.md

 template and testing specific outputs.
 In contrast, testing a full program requires running an independently executable source file, while functions must be validated based on their defined interface and behaviour.

 The solid lines in the diagram represent prototypes already developed and available in this repository.
 Dashed lines indicate intended future prototypes that have not yet been implemented.
-They highlight potential extensions, particularly for Parsons Problems involving complete programs and for Fill-the-Gaps tasks requiring standalone functions, where additional complexity in evaluation would need to be addressed.

 ```mermaid